 The surname Holdforthe was first found in West Somerset in the hundred of Whitley at Holford, a village and civil parish that dates back to the Domesday Book of 1086 where it was listed as Holeforde.
 The place name literally meant "hollow ford, ford in a hollow," from the Old English words hol + ford.
 The River Holford which runs through the village flows to the sea at Kilve.

 Early History of the Holdforthe family

-Another 183 words (13 lines of text) covering the years 1717, 1541 and 1588 are included under the topic Early Holdforthe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holdforthe research.
+Another 202 words (14 lines of text) covering the years 1587, 1717, 1541 and 1588 are included under the topic Early Holdforthe History in all our PDF Extended History products and printed products wherever possible.

 Holdforthe Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Holdforthe include Holford, Holfords and others.

 Early Notables of the Holdforthe family (pre 1700)

 Notables of this surname at this time include: Lady Elizabeth Holford, who in 1717, gave £500 in support of a school in Stanton St. John in Oxfordshire.
 Blessed Thomas...